CMagnac/cmagnac.github.io/_projects/1_project.md

 The idea of this project arose in August 2022 after a one year break from coding.
 I had basics knowledge on programming and it took me a month writing down and reading documentation to achieve this goal.
 Then, I choosed Jekyll and GitHub.
 Over four months I have deepened my understanding on various aspects of static web development.
+You can find the [source code](https://github.com/CMagnac/CMagnac-first-blog) on my GitHub account.

 ## 2. Deadlines